Plan, Aragon

 Plan is a municipality located in the Sobrarbe comarca, province of Huesca, Aragon, Spain.
 According to the 2010 census the municipality has a population of 336 inhabitants, and is the main populated center in the Gistau Valley.
 Its postal code is 22367.

 The Ibón de Plan or Basa de la Mora lake is located within its municipal term and is said to be enchanted according to locals.

 The village is one of the last places where Chistabino, the local dialect of Aragonese can be heard.

 The "caravan of women"

-In 1985, Plan made Spanish news since local bachelors organized a "caravan of women" after watching the American 1951 Western Westward the Women.
+In 1985, Plan made Spanish news since local bachelors had organized a "caravan of women" after watching the American Western Westward the Women (1951), about recruiting single women to the frontier.

-At the time, there were over forty single men and just one single woman.

-Most of the local women had emigrated.
+At the time, the town had more than forty single men and just one single woman.
+Most of the local women had emigrated because of lack of work.